rashevskyv/dbi/README_ENG.md

 }
 ```

-Save the config, run `nginx.exe`, allowing the program to access the network, then copy the desired game to the local / nginx / html / Nintendo / Switch / folder on your PC, and on the Switch select the line “Home server”.
+Save the config, run `nginx.exe`, allow the program to access the network, then copy the desired game to the local `/nginx/html/Nintendo/Switch/` folder on your PC, and on the Switch select “Home server”.
-We get the usual interface for installing files, and you can start installing all the games over the network, after which, if desired, the web server can be stopped via nginx -s stop.
+You will now see the usual interface for installing files and you can start installing files over the network.
+You can stop the web server via nginx -s stop.

-As a server address, you can also use a domain name on the Internet, for example, your remote VPS - better with HTTP Basic authentication like http: // user: password @ host: port / Nintendo / Switch /
+You can also use a domain name on the Internet, for example your remote VPS - better with HTTP Basic authentication like `http://user:password@host:port/Nintendo/Switch/`

 For example:
 ```